 Tags are widely used on the platforms based on user-generated content: when you upload the photo to the stock, post on the social networks or write on the blog, you can mark your content with the particular keywords which will then unite all the pieces of content marked with the tag.
 The screenshot above shows you the part of the home page of Design4Users Blog which actively uses a cloud of tags to enhance navigation around the blog content.
 In terms of interaction, click on a tag moves the user to the webpage collecting all the content marked with this tag.
 Also, tags are an SEO-friendly technique increasing the chances that the content will be found via search engines.

-Planning the navigation is the hard work that demands a good knowledge of psychology and interaction patterns, user testing and a serious approach to information architecture from the earliest stages of an app or website design.
-However, it becomes the solid ground for positive user experience which will solve users’ problems and motivate them to get back to the product again and again.
+Planning the navigation is the hard work that demands a good knowledge of psychology and interaction patterns, user testing, and a serious approach to information architecture from the earliest stages of an app or website design.
+However, it becomes the solid ground for a positive user experience that will solve users’ problems and motivate them to get back to the product again and again.